Using Regex in Unqork

 [a-zA-Z0-9.-]

-This looks a lot like what we saw in the first set of square brackets.
-The only difference is the removal of underscores and percentage signs.
-This means these characters are not allowed in this portion of the email address.
+The only difference between the first set of square brackets and the second is the removal of underscores and percentage signs.
+So, these characters are not allowed in this portion of the email address.

 [a-zA-Z]